ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Update and Delete a Location in Location Masterdata DB
 ##### (i) Update
-On receiving a  request to update a Location with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code, lang_code and is_active) the system updates the Location in the Location DB for the code received
+On receiving a  request to update a Location with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code, lang_code and is_active),  the system updates the Location in the Location DB for the code received
 1. Validates if all required input parameters have been received as listed below for each specific request
 * code character (36) - Mandatory
 * name character (128) - Mandatory